ICU head shuts down Act's criticism over intensive-care bed numbers

 Carr said they would require four to eight weeks of orientation, four months of close supervision along with a competency review and still might need to complete a critical care course which they did part-time while working.

-He said if hospitals attempted to onboard staff without going through proper processes, it would be "a disaster" and potentially compromise patient safety.
+He said if hospitals attempted to hire staff without going through proper processes, it would be "a disaster" and potentially compromise patient safety.

 The other relevant aspect was Covid-19 and winter illnesses limiting the number of resourced beds available on any one day.